 ASSOCIATE DIRECTOR

-• Developed a strategy and action plan to improve school attendance in Western Australia’s most remote and highly disadvantaged communities
+• Developing a strategy and action plan to improve school attendance in Western Australia’s most remote and highly disadvantaged communities

-• Reviewed the funding approaches the Victorian Government uses to support sole traders, micro-businesses, and small to medium organisations in Victoria’s creative industries.
+• Reviewing the funding approaches the Victorian Government uses to support sole traders, micro-businesses, and small to medium organisations in Victoria’s creative industries

-• Identified opportunities to incentivise Registered Training Organisation (RTO) excellence through the Standards for RTOs 2015.
+• Identifying opportunities to incentivise Registered Training Organisation (RTO) excellence through the Standards for RTOs 2015

 • Developed a strategic plan for a state government education authority.

-• Developed several successful funding proposals for a large philanthropic organisation, including in relation to justice reinvestment, corrections wrap-around support and health justice partnerships.
+• Developing several successful funding proposals for a large philanthropic organisation, including in relation to justice reinvestment, corrections wrap-around support and health justice partnerships

 Rachel has a Master’s in Public Administration from the Maxwell School at Syracuse University in New York, and a Bachelor of Commerce in economics and a Bachelor of Arts in political science from the University of Canterbury.